debugworkbench/hydragon/README.md

 `app/src/renderer-process/elements`, during development you may need to run some or all of them depending on what which files you're modifying.
 These tasks can be run in any order.

-- `grunt vulcanize` will bundle up the dependencies in `app/bower_components`, this needs to be rerun whenever the contents of `app/bower_components` change.
+- `npm run vulcanize` will bundle up the dependencies in `app/bower_components`, this needs to be rerun whenever the contents of `app/bower_components` change.
 - `grunt preprocess` will preprocess some of the element `.html` files.
 - `grunt sync` will copy all the element `.html` files to the `app/lib` directory, this is where the app will load them from at runtime.
-- `grunt build` will compile all the element `.ts` files and place the output in the `app/lib` directory.
+- `npm run build:renderer` will compile all the element `.ts` files and place the output in the `app/lib` directory.

 # License